 In 2020, Dukes was interviewed for ArtNet News, the New York Times, Chronicles of Higher Education, News Channel 5 (Nashville), and Inside Higher Ed for her activism with Save Watkins - an initiative demanding transparency and creative freedoms for students and faculty thrust into an unexpected merger between Watkins College of Art and Belmont University.

 Dukes founded Performance Is Alive in 2014 following a heated discussion about the death of performance art.
 Performance Is Alive is an online and curatorial platform featuring the work and words of current performance art practitioners.

-She is a tireless advocate for performance art and higher education via appointments at Satellite Art Show (NYC, Miami, TX), Grace Exhibition Space (New York, NY) and the School of Visual Arts (New York, NY).
+She is a tireless advocate for performance art and higher education via current appointments at Satellite Art Show (NYC, Miami, TX) and Grace Exhibition Space (NYC).